Amusing the Amazing

-Amusing the Amazing is an EP by American stoner rock band Slo Burn, released in 1997.
-It contains four songs, and sounds very much in the vein of Kyuss, of stoner rock fame, partly due to having been co-produced by Chris Goss, who also produced much of the music of Kyuss, and partly due to the presence of John Garcia, formerly of Kyuss, on vocals.
+Amusing the Amazing is an EP by the American stoner rock band Slo Burn.
+It was released on April 15, 1997.
+The EP contains four songs, and sounds very much in the vein of Kyuss, of stoner rock fame, partly due to having been co-produced by Chris Goss, who also produced much of the music of Kyuss, and partly due to the presence of John Garcia, formerly of Kyuss, on vocals.

 Track listing

 Later unofficial releases of this EP had added tracks from their earlier five track demo.
 The quality of these extra tracks is inferior to the normal EP.
 These tracks are: